syncfusion-content/maui-docs/MAUI/NavigationDrawer/Getting-Started.md

 3. Select the project location, type the project name and press enter.
 4. Then choose **Create project.**

-## Step 2: Install the Syncfusion MAUI Core NuGet Package

-1. In **Solution Explorer,** right-click the project and choose **Manage NuGet Packages.**
-2. Search for [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) and install the latest version.
-3. Ensure the necessary dependencies are installed correctly, and the project is restored.

 ## Step 2: Install the Syncfusion MAUI NavigationDrawer NuGet Package

 1. In **Solution Explorer,** right-click the project and choose **Manage NuGet Packages.**